OskarSzafer/interior-decorator/README.md

-# interior-decorator
+# Interior Decorator Project

+## Overview

-Visualization of room furnishings on the basis of a file describing the location of predefined furniture.
+The Interior Decorator project is a visualization tool that allows users to see the furnishings of a room based on a file describing the location of the furniture.
+The project uses OpenGL for rendering and Assimp (Open Asset Import Library) for importing 3D models of furniture from a predefined library.

+## Technologies Used

+- **OpenGL**: For rendering the 3D graphics.
+- **Assimp**: For importing and managing 3D model files.